CyberGitLabs/security-writeups/Hack The Box Machines/Support.md

 ![diagram](../images/Support/Support_ilspycmd2.png)

 As we can see in the class is contained the logic to decode an encrypted password.
-So i made the AI generate a script to copy this logic:
+So I made the AI generate a script to copy this logic:

 ![diagram](../images/Support/Support_script1.png)

 ![diagram](../images/Support/Support_script2.png)

-Once i found the password i retrieved the list of users with rid-brute and then sprayed to retrieve the pair:
+Once I found the password I retrieved the list of users with rid-brute and then sprayed to retrieve the pair:

 ![diagram](../images/Support/Support_users.png)